 Sea buckthorn has become extremely popular for a variety of reasons, including its sea buckthorn oil benefits.
 However, sea buckthorn (Hippophae rhamnoides) is not a new invention as a natural remedy.
 For thousands of years, sea buckthorn berries have been used as a natural medicine against various health issues and illnesses.
 Sea buckthorn has been a popular remedy in Ayurvedic and traditional Chinese medicines, as well as in the era of Alexander the Great.
-If you want to learn all the interesting facts about sea buckthorn, you can read our previous post here.
+You can learn all the interesting facts about sea buckthorn here.

 In this article you will learn about the following topics: